zachmeador/you_hoard/thoughts.md

 platform source: for now just youtube, but could make extensible for other sites for later on

-user can schedule you_hoard to watch channels and/or playlists for new content
+user can schedule youhoard to watch channels and/or playlists for new content

 user can specify the encoding settings and such, passed down to the dler library